vitejs/vite/docs/guide/api-plugin.md

 Vite plugins can also provide hooks that serve Vite-specific purposes.
 These hooks are ignored by Rollup.

+Some Rollup hooks have the `options` parameter that are also extended with additional properties.
+You can read more in the [SSR documentation](/guide/ssr#ssr-specific-plugin-logic).

 ### `config`

 - **Type:** `(config: UserConfig, env: { mode: string, command: string }) => UserConfig | null | void`